KeanDelly/KeanDelly/README.md

    - Currently I'm using software engineering skills learned from industrial placement to work on my Final Year Project
    - Main Goal for 2024: To Use the skills and knowldege learned from my studies and apply them to smash final year
    - As a fun fact, I love Swimming, Reading and have recently started Latin Dancing
-   - I am currently reading "Meddling Kids" by Edgar Cantero
+   - I am currently reading "The Magic of Recluce" by  L. E. Modesitt Jr

 ## Reach out and Connect with me!
 [<img align="left" alt="keandelly | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]